-With 25 Sprint Cup wins and the 2004 championship on his list of credits, a points-paying win at a restrictor-plate track is the one thing that has eluded Busch in his 15-year Sprint Cup career.
+But, there’s one trophy missing from Busch’s shelf.
+With 27 Sprint Cup wins and the 2004 championship on his list of credits, a points-paying win at either of the two restrictor-plate tracks – Daytona (Fla.)
+International Speedway and Talladega (Ala.)
+Superspeedway – is the one thing that has eluded Busch in his 17-year Sprint Cup career.

-While the Las Vegas native hasn’t won a Sprint Cup points-paying race at either restrictor-plate track on the schedule, he has come painfully close to winning many times.
+While the Las Vegas native hasn’t won a Sprint Cup points-paying race at either restrictor-plate track, he has come painfully close many times.
 He has four top-three finishes at Talladega and six top-threes at Daytona, including runner-up results in the Daytona 500 in 2003, 2005 and 2008.